AdobeDocs/analytics-platform.en/help/privacy/privacy-overview.md

 [Learn more](/help/data-views/data-governance.md)

-## Privacy
+## Privacy Requests

-Adobe handles privacy requests in accordance with local and international laws.
+Adobe handles privacy requests in accordance with applicable local and international laws.

 Because Customer Journey Analytics uses data that is available in Adobe Experience Platform, Adobe offers the [Adobe Experience Platform Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) to submit data access and deletion requests.
 The requests apply to both the original and rekeyed datasets.